 All first-year students who opt for a space in the University’s first-year housing program will have equal opportunity in the random assignment process if they submit their applications by the deadline.
-In addition to program preference, assignments are made according to mutual roommate requests and personal preference information from the application.
-Students are not guaranteed their first choice in housing.
+Items from the application that housing assignments take into consideration include program choice, mutual roommate requests, and preference for a double, single, or triple room.
+Students cannot request a specific building or housing area.
+In addition, students are not guaranteed their first choice in housing.

 Alderman Road Hall-Style

 Alderman Road hallway-style buildings accommodate approximately 1,600 residents in nine houses.
 These houses feature hallway-style double rooms on each floor, with shared common areas and two shared bathrooms serving 20 to 25 residents.
 Two Resident Advisors live on each floor.